CallumDennisIE/mobile-physio/README.md

 1. Navigate to the GitHub repository for this project: [CallumDennisIE/mobile-physio](https://github.com/CallumDennisIE/mobile-physio).
 2. Click the 'Fork' button (top right-hand side of the repository page).

-For more infomration on how to fork a GitHub repository plaease click [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
+For more information on how to fork a GitHub repository please click [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 Steps to clone this project using GitHub:
 1. Navigate to the GitHub repository for this project: [CallumDennisIE/mobile-physio](https://github.com/CallumDennisIE/mobile-physio).
 2. Click on the 'Code' button, located above the project files.
-3. Select 'HTTPS' as the method to clone the repositoy.
+3. Select 'HTTPS' as the method to clone the repository.
 4. Copy the link provided, located under 'HTTPS': https://github.com/CallumDennisIE/mobile-physio.git
-5. Open the Terminal in the location you would like the reposityo to be cloned to.
+5. Open the Terminal in the location you would like the repository to be cloned to.
 6. Type `git clone` and then the link provided in step 4:

 ``` $ git clone  https://github.com/CallumDennisIE/mobile-physio.git ```

-For more infomration on how to clone a GitHub repository plaease click [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+For more information on how to clone a GitHub repository please click [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 [Back to top!](#mobile-physio)